Two More Atheist Stuffs

 I forget the exact words of my friend’s conversation with me.
 It must have been after one of her trips to Austin for a Deepak Chopra thingy.
 At the time she was New Age and I was trying to be a practicing Roman Catholic.
 She did not criticize my religion, but I am sure she thought it wrong (as did evangelicals, Lutherans, and the anti-organized religion crowd, and me today).
 Something she said led me to a question.

 I asked, What about reality?
 She said, don’t be negative and depressing.
 I was surprised by her dim view of what she considered reality.
 Indeed, she’d had a shitty life for the most part, being married to a hopeless misogynistic alcoholic.
-But my friend’s negative view of reality and her refusal to consider it still troubles me after ten years.
+But my friend’s negative view of reality and her refusal to consider it still troubles me years after.
 Hers was not a unique way to see the world.

 Many people deliberately shun all forms of reality.
 And in my opinion, the same goes for human nature and truth.
 That was not the only time she assumed she knew my thoughts and motives.
 The discussion of reality stopped.